INTERNATIONAL WORKSHOP

 Prof. Ann Forsyth (Harvard University, USA)

-10:00 - 12:50
+-

 The CASA Project

-Prof. Daniele Vignoli (National Coordinator, PNRR AGE.IT)
+Prof. Daniele Vignoli (National Coordinator, PNRR AGE.IT, Italy) (Remote Spekear)

-Prof. Francesca Morganti (CHL, University of Bergamo)
+Prof. Francesca Morganti (CHL, University of Bergamo, Italy)

-Prof. Emanuele Garda (CHL, University of Bergamo)
+Prof. Emanuele Garda (CHL, University of Bergamo, Italy)

-Prof. Michela Cameletti (CHL, University of Bergamo)
+Prof. Michela Cameletti (CHL, University of Bergamo, Italy)

 Discussant

-Prof. Marco Arlotti (Merche Polytechnic University)
+Prof. Marco Arlotti (Marche Polytechnic University, Italy)

 Lunch Break